Interview by Piotr Bockowski

 The Judgement Hall Museum is the most important component of the entire movement.
 It is a portal to albums, imagery, cinematography, performing arts, journals & radio shows that have inspired and helped to sculpt the events and record releases.
 At this stage, the archive is enormous and reflects the ethos behind The Judgement Hall, which presents the work of real geniuses that bring a great deal of meaning and joy to this lived experience.
 It is a portal within the cybernetic web that I hope a person from a future civilisation will stumble upon and think, “What is this weird shit that people used to do!”.
 I also take a huge amount of joy when people enter the portal and then attend a live show when one of the bands or choreographers that they discovered perform.

 We already have the venue!
 The megalithic Silver Building is an absolutely perfect headquarters for us, and I can’t wait to put on fucked up events there.
 My extravaganza would be to have Damien Jalet choreograph a show in the gallery.
 The Body would headline the boiler room, and Nazoranai would score Jodorowsky movies in the cinema.
 At the same time, I would just as happily have Qujaku perform in The Judgement Hall II Coliseum or Anna Von Hausswolff play the organ in a castle!

 You couldn’t live without…

 I couldn’t live without the ability to coordinate my neuromusculoskeletal system.
 My biggest passion is experiencing life through awareness of movement!
 Of body and thought.
-I have dedicated my life to understanding the functioning human anatomy and if I had to choose one form of movement it would be clinical Pilates.
+I have dedicated my life to understanding the functioning of human anatomy, and if I had to choose one form of movement, it would be clinical Pilates.
 I definitely couldn’t live without Pilates.